StephenCleary/blog-stephencleary-dotcom/blog/_posts/5000-01-01-modern-api-clients-part-1-intro.md

 Some teams try to use tools like Swagger to auto-generate client libraries and thus avoid the feature lag; however, the resulting client library suffers from an impedance mismatch (see next section) as well as documentation problems (see previous section) since the auto-generated docs are written for the HTTP API rather than a C# API.

 This problem is particularly common if you want to use *prerelease* features.
 API-first services often support prerelease features only at the API level, and only spend the time to add them to their clients after the features are officially released.
-If you need a prerelease API feature, the client libraries are less likely to support it.
+If you need a prerelease API feature, the client libraries are much less likely to support it.

 ### Impedance Mismatch